 - Video projects utilizing workflow on average actually have 2x the number of versions but faster turnaround times — up to 70% faster in some cases.
 (Ziflow)

-If there is one single medium to invest your marketing budget in next year, it’s video.
-No other format shows the levels of engagement, conversion rates, and ROI of video, and the huge numbers of marketers getting on board is a highly convincing demonstration.
+If there is one single medium to invest your marketing budget in 2023, it’s video.
+No other format shows the levels of engagement, conversion rates, and ROI of video, and the huge numbers of marketers evolving their video m marketing is a highly-convincing demonstration.